Lift & Oil

 Lift&Oil was a Thai duo famous and popular in the 1990s under RS Promotion.
 The duo consists of "Lift" Supoj Chanjareon and "Oil" Thana Suttikamol.
 Their albums Lift&Oil and ZOO-A-HA each sold over a million copies.

 History

 They started as popular models in teenager magazines during the same period as Boyscout, Sornram Teppitak, Somchai Khemglad, etc.

-Lift's original nick name is Dong.
+Lift's original nickname is Dong.
 He is from Lamphun while Oil is from Ratchaburi and Nakhonratchasima.
 They had challenge from RS Label to make the relationship work.